pteradigm/RxInferKServe.jl/README.md

 ### Docker Deployment

-See `docker/Dockerfile` for containerized deployment example.
+See `Dockerfile` for containerized deployment example.

 ## Protocol Implementation